magnumjs/mag.js/README.md

 initiate a redraw manually

 Optional boolean argument to force cache to be cleared

+`returns` a Promise which is resolved when the requestAnimationFrame is run.

 #### mag.hookin (type, key, handler)
 Allows for custom definitions, see examples [below](//github.com/magnumjs/mag.js/blob/master/README.md#custom-plugins)